Opolo Wallet Review – How Safe Is This Hardware Wallet?

 At the time of writing this, OPOLO supports 126 coins and 283,263 tokens with support coming for more in the future.
 Unless you are a Bitcoin maximalist or Doge moon boy who holds only one cryptocurrency, this is a great feature to have because let’s be honest, most of us hold several coins.

-OPOLO has also made it very simple to manage all those assets.
-Unlike most other wallets that require different plugins and apps to get access to all the assets, OPOLO requires a single app that can be installed on a desktop or Android.
+OPOLO has also made it very simple to manage all those crypto assets.
+Unlike most other wallets that require different plugins and apps to get access to all the crypto assets, OPOLO requires a single app that can be installed on a desktop or Android.

 This also helps in security, as users are less likely to download something from untrusted sources.
 And let’s not even talk about wasting time downloading all those plugins.